nbcommunication/InstagramBasicDisplayApi/README.md

 # Instagram Basic Display API

+**Meta disabled the Instagram Basic Display API on December 4th, 2024 and this module will no longer function.
+To continue to display Instagram media on your site, please install [InstagramMediaDisplay](https://processwire.com/modules/instagram-media-display/).**

 Instagram Basic Display API is an HTTP-based API that Facebook apps can use to get an Instagram user's profile, images, videos, and albums.
 This module provides an easy way to access that data.

 ## Requirements